 - Related: D.I.Y.
 Winter Humidifier

 3 January, two days since last update – Huzzah!
-A new scoby is forming on the top of the tea blend.
+A new SCOBY is forming on the top of the tea blend.
 Proof that the starter mother is loving her tea.
-Right now it’s a thin translucent layer with a few small white spots.
-Not mold.
+Right now it’s a thin translucent layer with two small white spots…not mold.
 So far we’re on track and will sample in five short days.
-Note, only search for bad scobys if you want to gross yourself out.
+Note, only search for bad SCOBYs if you want to gross yourself out.
 Ugh.

 5 January, four days since last update – Sad news folks.
 The two white spots turned to mold.
 Kombucha Home shows photos of some cultures that look like mold, but he says were not…but he didn’t have close-up shots, and I’m no expert.
 Kombucha Kamp shows a clear photo of obvious molds, one is fuzzy green spots.
 Guess what I have?
 Fuzzy green spots, just like the kind that ruins bread.
 Both sites say that kombucha mold is rare.
 Guess I should go buy some lottery tickets.